cryotb/DrauseHook/README.md

 # Status
 My intent is not to influence the cheating situation of a game in a negative way.
 But because of my experience in this field, i would argue that i can pretty accurately classify various types of information.
 My project is not making use of any ground breaking technologies, and will not work on latest game build.
 If a cheater is skilled enough to update this project, then he will be able to make quick work of proton EAC, even without my help.

+That being said, it does have a great amount of detection vectors covered already.
+Here is an overview:
+1. **Stealth VMT-Hooking:** By placing our reallocated table within the bounds of R5Apex.exe, we are evading their bounds check.
+However, they could start restricting it to .rdata instead of whole module.
+Then you'd be fucked.
+2. **Stealth Control Flow:** By tampering with their stack-walking algorithm in a stealth manner, we are able to completely disable it.
+Additionally, i have chosen to rely on hand written ASM trampolines for my hooks.
+This allows us to avoid having to invoke the original with a `CALL` instruction, which would make us visible to any external stackwalks, for example within original.
+Or something that it calls.

 # Features
 - **Aim enhancement:** Allows for advanced enhancement of aim, either through A.) an unorthodox method of manipulating aim with mouse as input device, and B.) a similar functionality for controller, but using the game's own aim assist.